Numbness gives way to anger in Cyprus over bailout

 Andrew Georgiou, a 55-year-old British consultant who moved to Cyprus a year ago with the earnings from the sale of his home in London, says all four accounts he holds with Popular - even a sterling account containing just 22 pence - are blocked.

-These totalled 97,000 euros and under the bailout deal, deposits under 100,000 are fully insured.
+These totaled 97,000 euros and under the bailout deal, deposits under 100,000 are fully insured.
 Nevertheless, Georgiou is now unable to access any funds.

 Georgiou, who is of Cypriot descent, said Popular Bank had justified its action on the grounds that he was also considered a beneficiary to an account held by his 78-year-old father.
 It also covered money held in a trust for medical expenses.